Easily and efficiently screen individuals or groups for Dyslexia

 Everything is available in one location on Q-global®, a secure online administration, scoring, and reporting system.

-- Form 1 is for teachers of students ages 5 years to 6 years, 11 months in pre-school and consists of 10 items.
+- Form 0 is for teachers of students ages 5:0 through 6:11, and consists of 10 items

-- Form 2 is for teachers of students ages 6 years to 7 years, 11 months in Year 2 and consists of 12 items.
+- Form 1 is for teachers of students ages 6:0 through 7:11, and consists of 12 items

 A teacher completing Shaywitz DyslexiaScreen Form 1 or Form 2 is expected to rate statements regarding a student's language and academic behaviours based on how frequently he or she demonstrates each behaviour.